Overview

 ---|---|

-The best option is to point your nameservers to DreamHost since this points ALL of your DNS records to DreamHost, including email.
+Point your nameservers (recommended) | Use Option 1 to point your nameservers to DreamHost.
+This is the best option since this points ALL of your DNS records to DreamHost, including email. |

-The only reason to not point your nameservers is if you have specific services you need to continue hosting at another company.
-In that case, you would need to manually set up all individual email DNS records (shown below) at the host where your domain's DNS is currently managed.
+Use Option 2 only if you have specific services you need to continue hosting at another company.
+In that case, you would need to manually set up all individual email DNS records at the host where your domain's DNS is currently managed. |

 Option 1: Pointing your nameservers to DreamHost

 If your domain is registered at another company and you would like all of your DNS records hosted at DreamHost, it's recommended you point your nameservers to DreamHost.
-View the following article for a list of common hosting companies and instructions on how to do this:

 Option 2: Pointing individual DNS records to DreamHost